Best Business Advice

 Three speaking engagements last week had me in three states!
 Firstly I headed to Logan, Queensland where I heard that 30,000 people leave the town to head to work whilst another 28,000 come into it.
 I wonder just how much time people spending travelling to and from work?
 I spoke to the Logan audience how employing local means you need to view things differently – wellbeing in the workplace is so very important to me, and having people arrive refreshed means they are better placed to serve your customers and your brand well.
 (How far do you travel to work?
 And how far do your team travel to work?
 Do you know?).

-After Logan I headed back down the coast to Sydney for another speaking gig on the Starship Sydney out on the amazing Harbour; then onto Shepparton, Victoria where I was proud to be able to share my advice on business and inviting them to join my business community.
+After Logan I headed back down the coast to Sydney for another speaking gig on the Starship Sydney out on the amazing Harbour; then onto Shepparton, Victoria where I was proud to be able to share my advice.
 It is great to get out and chat to small business owners in regional Australia.

 During my travels, I also got to visit the Gravity Coworking Brisbane office for a Q&A as part of role as Entrepreneur in Residence (EIR).
 I shared my journey on how I became EIR… not everything goes to plan, no matter where you sit in your entrepreneurial journey – so I was glad we had Gravity to catch us when we slipped.